-About a month ago, I got an email from a retired procurement forester.
+I got an email recently from a retired procurement forester.

 This guy had been following the blog for quite some time, and he wanted to let me know about a land value proposition I had never mentioned before.
 Within the first few minutes of our conversation – I realized this guy was onto something big.

-He started by telling me about the property he lives on – a 35 acre lakefront lot, which cost him nothing.
+He told me about the property he lives on – a 35-acre lakefront lot, which cost him nothing.
 In fact, he got PAID $5,000 to take ownership.

 How did he pull this off?
-The answer was simple.
+The answer was s

-As someone in the forestry profession, he had a natural eye for seeing the value of the natural resources that land has to offer (something that rarely occurs to most property owners, appraisers and assessors).
+As someone in the forestry profession, he had a natural eye for seeing the value of land's natural resources (something that rarely occurs to most property owners, appraisers, and assessors).

 The Monetary Muscle of Timber

-One such story was of an investor who was buying a large tract of land for $2 million.
+One such story was of an investor buying a large tract of land for $2 million.
 Unknown to the seller, this property also had timber valued at $4 million.

 Do the math… after pocketing $4 million just from the trees on the property and writing a $2 million check to buy the land, the investor was left with $2 million of cash from the sale of the timber PLUS another $2 million in what was essentially free real estate equity.